Home | Energy Physics | Nuclear Power | Electricity | Climate Change | Lighting Control | Contacts | Links |

 SFR Safety Assesment

-The apparatus for used CANDU fuel concentration is described at:
+The cascade for used CANDU fuel TRU concentration is described at:

-Further information regarding the Ottensmeyer Plan is available at OTTENSMEYER PLAN DETAIL and at OTTENSMEYER PLAN IMPLEMENTATION
+Further information regarding the Ottensmeyer Plan is available at:

 A liquid sodium cooled Fast Neutron Reactor (FNR) consists of a horizontal pancake shaped layer of vertical reactor core fuel rods that is sandwitched between two thicker layers of vertical blanket fuel rods.
-The fuel rods are centrally located in a liquid sodium pool.
+The fuel rod sandwitch is centrally located in a liquid sodium pool.
 Fission reactions take place in the core fuel rods.
 The fertile U-238 blanket rods capture excess neutrons from the fission reaction and transmute U-238 into fissile Pu-239.
-Periodic reprocessing of the fuel rods extracts fission products from the core fuel rods and transfers the new fissile Pu-239 from the blanket fuel rods to the core fuel rods.
-This process will run as long as there is a supply of replacement U-238 blanket rod material.
-FNRs can produce spare Pu-239 which can be used to start Th-232 fueled Liquid Fuel Thorium Ractors (LFTRs).
-FNRs can also fission high atomic weight LFTR waste.
-With appropriate FNR support the known U-238 and Th-232 resources should be sufficient to meet total human energy requirements for several thousand years.
+Periodic reprocessing of the fuel rods extracts fission products from the core fuel rods and transfers new TRU from the blanket fuel rods to the core fuel rods.
+This process will run as long as there is a supply of replacement fertile U-238 blanket rod material.
+FNRs also produce spare TRU which can be used to later start Th-232 fueled Molten Salt Reactors (MSRs).
+FNRs can also fission high atomic weight MSR waste.
+With appropriate FNR and MSR deployment the known world wide U-238 and Th-232 resources should be sufficient to meet total human energy requirements for several thousand years.

-A FNR operates by fissioning the transuranium actinides, which are high atomic weight isotopes with long half lives, into low atomic weight fission product isotopes that, with a few exceptions, have relatively short half lives.
+A FNR operates by fissioning the TRU (trans uranium actinides), which are high atomic weight isotopes with long half lives, into low atomic weight fission product isotopes that have relatively short half lives.
 The fission products, which typically constitute up to about 15% of the FNR used core rod fuel mass, are electrochemically extracted from the used core rod material.
-The remaining core rod fuel mass along with 15% new core rod mass obtained by reprocessing blanket fuel rods and from fissionable nuclear waste from other reactor types, is recycled through a FNR.
+The remaining core rod fuel mass along with 15% new core rod mass obtained by reprocessing blanket fuel rods and/or from fissionable nuclear waste from other reactor types, is recycled through a FNR.
 The removed blanket rod mass is replaced with the abundant fertile isotope U-238.

-Repetition of this fuel recycling methodology reduces the natural uranium consumption and used fuel storage requirements per kWh generated by about 100 fold as compared to a CANDU reactor and enables nuclear fuel supply extension by provision of fissile start and reactivity maintenance fuel for Liquid Fuel Thorium Reactors (LFTRs).
-The small remaining stream of long lived solid radio isotopes is stored in engineered porcelain-stainless steel containers.
+Continuous repetition of this fuel recycling methodology reduces the natural uranium consumption and used fuel storage requirements per kWh generated by about 100 fold as compared to a CANDU reactor and enables nuclear fuel supply extension by provision of fissile start and reactivity maintenance fuel for Molten Salt Reactors (MSRs).
+Any small remaining stream of long lived solid radio isotopes is stored in engineered porcelain-stainless steel containers.

-The fission products are initially kept in isolated interim dry storage for about 300 years during which period their radio toxicity naturally decays below the radio toxicity level of natural uranium.
-After 300 year interim storage the remaining contained elements with long lived radio isotopes, such as selenium (Se) and tin (Sn), are selectively chemically extracted before the fission products are released to the environment for reuse.
+The separated fission products are initially kept in isolated interim dry storage for about 300 years during which period their radio toxicity naturally decays below the radio toxicity level of natural uranium.
+After 300 year interim storage the remaining contained elements with long lived radio isotopes, such as selenium (Se) and tin (Sn), are selectively chemically extracted.
+After a further 300 years in isolated storage the remaining fission products are released to the environment for reuse.
 This selective extraction reduces the spent fuel mass requiring long term storage by a further 10 fold.
-The selectively extracted elements such as Se and Sn that have long lived radio isotopes are sent to long term (~ 1 million year) storage.
+The selectively extracted elements such as Se and Sn that have long lived radio isotopes are sent to long term (~ 1 million year) geologic storage.

 The FNRs used for implementation of the Ottensmeyer Plan are designed to minimize production of long lived radio toxic low atomic weight istopes such as Be-10, C-14, Cl-36, Ca-41, Ni-59, Se-79 and Sn-126.
 These long lived low atomic weight isotopes, if they form, should be extracted from the waste stream and kept isolated from the environment for periods ranging from 60 thousand to 3 million years.
 To minimize or avoid production of long lived low atomic weight isotopes the FNR fuel assembly should be fabricated out of high purity materials containing minimal amounts of the elements beryllium, carbon, chlorine, calcium, nickel, selenium and tin.
-Isolation of long lived radio isotopes from the environment for 1 million years requires the use of engineered porcelain encased stainless steel containers with dielectric container wall separation stored in a permanently accessible, naturally ventilated and naturally dry (gravity drained) deep geologic repository formed in stable granite.
+Isolation of long lived radio isotopes from the environment for 1 million years requires the use of engineered porcelain encased stainless steel containers with dielectric container wall separation stored in a permanently accessible, naturally ventilated and naturally dry (gravity drained) deep geologic repository formed in stable granite high above the surrounding water table.
+From a geologic perspective the best such storage site in Canada is Iron Mountain in British Columbia which contains the depleted Jersey Emerald mine that in WWII was the main allied nation source of zinc and tungsten.

-A key element of Ottensmeyer Plan implementation concentration of used CANDU reactor fuel on the CANDU reactor site.
+A key element of the Ottensmeyer Plan is concentration of used CANDU reactor fuel on CANDU reactor sites.
 This concentration process involves use of an automated uranium oxide recrystalization cascade to extract nearly pure uranium oxide from used CANDU fuel.
 Important secondary functions of this apparatus are:

 a) Extraction and capture of the inert gases Ar, Kr and Xe;